CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/expression-editor.md

 ### Method expressions

 Methods can be used to execute specific functionality.
-Which methods are accessible is defined by the [Data Type][], and information regarding methods can be found in the relevant documentation for that [Data Type][Reference Data Types].
+The methods accessible are defined by the [Data Type][], and information regarding methods can be found in the relevant documentation for that [Data Type][Reference Data Types].

 Methods can have parameters passed into them that are then used to execute the functionality, not all methods have parameters.
 The same method can be defined multiple times, each with different sets of parameters.

-Assume the variable `($)Int` has been set to `1`.
+In the examples below assume the variable `($)Int` has been set to `1`.

 | Expression                     | Result  | Notes                              |
 |--------------------------------|---------|------------------------------------|